What Are Cardiovascular Diseases?

 Your circulatory system is made up of the vessels that carry blood to every part of your body.

 Vascular disease includes any condition that affects your circulatory system.
-These include diseases of the arteries that go to the legs (peripheral vascular disease) and affect blood flow to the brain.
+These include diseases of the arteries that go to the legs (peripheral vascular disease) and affect blood flow to the brain, causing strokes.

 Treatments for cardiovascular diseases can differ by the type of condition.
 Yours may include: